Generating Preview Tables for Entity Graphs: Optimal Previews under Size and Distance Constraints

 In this section, based on the scoring measures defined in Sec.~\ref{sec:scoring}, we formulate several optimization problems that look for the optimal previews with best scores under various constraints on preview size and distance between preview tables.
 We prove that some of these optimization problems are \NP-hard.

 By Eq.~\ref{eq:preview-score} (or any other monotonic aggregate function), the score of a preview monotonically increases by its member preview tables---the more preview tables in a preview, the higher its score.
 Similarly by Eq.~\ref{eq:table-score}, the score of a preview table monotonically increases by its non-key attributes.
 The properties are formally stated in the following two propositions.
-Recall that $\mathbb{P}$ and $\mathbb{T}$ denote the space of all possible previews and all possible preview tables.
+Recall that $\mathbb{P}$ and $\mathbb{T}$ denote the space of all possible previews and all possible preview tables. \begin{proposition} Given previews $\mathcal{P}_1, \mathcal{P}_2 \in \mathbb{P}$, if $\mathcal{P}_1 \supseteq \mathcal{P}_2$, then $S(\mathcal{P}_1)\geq S(\mathcal{P}_2)$. \end{proposition}